looeee/discoverthreejs-site/markdown/book/first-steps/textures-intro.md

 ## Types of Data that can be Stored in a Texture

 {{% note %}}
-TODO-POSTLAUNCH: add example images of textures in use here: see this link https://conceptartempire.com/texture-maps/
+TODO-LOW: add example images of textures in use here: see this link https://conceptartempire.com/texture-maps/
 {{% /note %}}